 A. The main differences are in levels of virtualization, standardization, automation, and security.
 Cloud data centers offer increased performance, higher capacity, and greater ease of management compared with traditional data centers.
 Virtualization serves as a catalyst for hardware and software consolidation, greater automation, and an integrated security approach.

-A. Cloud traffic is generated as a result of cloud services—easily deployed services that are accessible through the Internet, have elastic and scalable provisioning and usage-based pricing, and can be delivered on demand.
-Cloud traffic is measured and then subtracted from total data center traffic to obtain non-cloud traffic estimates.
+A. Cloud traffic can be identified as the traffic generated from cloud servers and workloads.
+Cloud traffic is generated as a result of cloud services—easily deployed services that are accessible through the Internet, have elastic and scalable provisioning and usage-based pricing, and can be delivered on demand.
+Cloud traffic is measured and then subtracted from total data center traffic to obtain noncloud traffic estimates.

 A. The cloud readiness segment of the Cisco GCI study offers regional and some country-level views of the fundamental performance factors required for broadband and mobile networks to deliver next-generation cloud services.
-The enhancements and reliability of these performance factors will support the increased adoption of business-grade and consumer-grade cloud computing.
-For instance, it is important for consumers to be able to download music and videos on the road as well as for business users to have continuous access to videoconferencing and mission-critical customer relationship management (CRM) and enterprise resource planning (ERP) systems.
-Download and upload speeds as well as latencies are vital measures to assess network capabilities of cloud readiness.
+Increased adoption of business-grade and consumer-grade cloud computing often depends on these enhancements and the reliability of these performance factors.
+For instance, it is important for consumers to be able to download music and videos on the road, as well as for business users to have continuous access to videoconferencing and mission-critical customer relationship management (CRM) and enterprise resource planning (ERP) systems.
+Download speeds, upload speeds, and latencies are vital metrics when assessing the network capabilities of cloud readiness.

-Over 90 million records from Ookla, Cisco's GIST application, and the International Telecommunication Union (ITU) were analyzed from 150 countries.
-Regional cloud readiness values (calculated as an average of country-level values within a particular region) are included in the primary Cisco GCI report.
+Over 250 million records from Ookla, along with inputs from the Cisco Data Meter application, Ovum/Informa, Synergy Research, PointTopic, United Nations (UN), World Bank, NetCraft, International Telecommunication Union (ITU), Internal Labor Organization (ILO), and other sources were analyzed from more than 150 countries to understand cloud readiness.
+Regional cloud readiness values (calculated as an average of country-level values within a particular region) are included in the Cisco Global Cloud Index: Forecast and Methodology, 2014–2019.
 Individual countries may have slightly or significantly higher or lower averages compared to the regional averages for download speed, upload speed, and network latency.
 For country-level data, please refer to the Cisco GCI Supplement: Cloud Readiness Regional Details.
-The major cloud readiness broadband characteristics and performance factors included in this study are as follows.
+The major cloud readiness characteristics and performance factors included in this study are as follows.

-• Broadband ubiquity: This indicator measures fixed and mobile broadband penetration while considering population demographics to assess the pervasiveness and expected connectivity in various regions.
+● Internet ubiquity: This indicator measures fixed and mobile Internet penetration while considering population demographics to assess the pervasiveness and expected connectivity in various regions.

-• Download speed: With increased adoption of mobile and fixed bandwidth-intensive applications, end user download speed is an important characteristic.
-This indicator will continue to be critical for the quality of service delivered to virtual machines, CRM and ERP cloud platforms for businesses, and video download and content retrieval cloud services for consumers.
+● Download speed: With increased adoption of mobile and fixed bandwidth-intensive applications, end-user download speed is an important characteristic.
+This indicator will continue to be critical for the quality of service delivered to virtual machines or containers, CRM and ERP cloud platforms for businesses, and video download and content retrieval cloud services for consumers.

 The study has traditionally focused on average or mean download, upload, and latency characteristics.
-However, to better understand the distribution of speeds within a country, the median download speed, median upload speed, and median latency are being introduced to the study.
-In most countries median speeds are lower than mean or average speeds.
+However, to better understand the distribution of speeds within a country, the median download speed, median upload speed, and median latency are included in the study.
+In most countries, median speeds are lower than mean or average speeds.
 This is due to the higher occurrence of lower speeds in the lower 50th percentile, compared to the longer tail of distribution of the higher speeds.

 For any set of numbers, the median is the midpoint, where half the numbers are lower and half the numbers are higher.
 The average of a set of numbers is the total of all the numbers in the set, divided by the number of items in that set.
 For further details, please see the sample speed distribution curve in Cisco GCI Supplement: Cloud Readiness Regional Details.

-Q. Are there any other factors besides the ones listed above that might impact the end-user cloud experience?
+Q. Are there any other factors, besides those already listed, that might affect the end-user cloud experience?

-A. Yes, besides the upload and download speeds and latency of the ISP network, the location of the content providers’ servers or content distribution network (CDN) and their distance from the Internet service provider (ISP) network are factors.
+A. Yes, besides the upload and download speeds and latency of the Internet service provider (ISP) network, the location of the content providers’ servers or content distribution network (CDN) and their distance from the ISP network are factors.
 It is estimated that latency increases by 1 millisecond for every additional 150 miles travelled by a video stream.

-Q. May I or my organization or company use or publish Cisco Global Cloud Index forecast data?
+Q. May I or my organization or company use or publish Cisco GCI forecast data?

-A. Yes.
+Yes.
 Cisco welcomes and encourages press, analysts, service providers, and other interested industry parties (business, regulatory, or academic) to use or publish the data.
-We do require that proper Cisco attribution be given for any and all Cisco Global Cloud Index data that is published or shared in private or public, print and electronic forms (for example, “Source: Cisco Global Cloud Index [or GCI], 2012-2017").
+We do require that proper Cisco attribution be given for any and all Cisco GCI data that is published or shared in private or public, print and electronic forms (for example, “Source: Cisco Global Cloud Index [or Cisco GCI], 2014–2019”).
 No further signatures or consent are required to reference our publicly available white papers and reports.
 We are always interested in the context in which our data is used and would appreciate it if parties that use our content would share copies of their completed work containing Cisco GCI insertions.
 Please send these to

-Q. Can you share the data center and cloud data you used to construct the Cisco GCI traffic projections?
+Q. Can you share the data center and cloud data you used to construct the Cisco GCI Forecast projections?

 A. We are not able to share the specific source data that serves as a primary input to our forecast methodology.

-Q. Where can I direct questions about the Cisco Global Cloud Index?
+Q. Where can I direct questions about the Cisco GCI Forecast?